obruck/hematoscope/contact/index.md

 # <i class="fas fa-envelope"></i> Contact

-Our lab is part of the Hospital District of Helsinki and Uusimaa [HUS](https://www.hus.fi/en), Helsinki, Finland.
+Our lab is part of the Comprehensive Cancer Center, Hospital District of Helsinki and Uusimaa [HUS](https://www.hus.fi/en) and Faculty of Medicine, [University of Helsinki](https://www.helsinki.fi/en/faculty-medicine), Helsinki, Finland.
-We are located both in the hemalogy clinical laboratory of [HUSLAB Tullinpuomi](https://www.hus.fi/en/hospitals-and-other-units/tullinpuomi-laboratory) and on the 4th floor of the [Biomedicum Helsinki I](https://biomedicum.com/) building.
+We are located at [Biomedicum 2C](https://biomedicum.com/), 6th floor, Tukholmankatu 8C, 00290, Helsinki, Finland.

 {:.center}